 The “Little Wheel”

-Finally to learn how to play Roulette, we must understand the rules.
+Finally to learn how to play online roulette, we must understand the rules.
 The aim of the game is simple, you bet what colour or number the ball will land on when the croupier spins the wheel.
 The wheel itself is the centre part of Roulette and is made up of 37 or 38 pockets depending on whether you are playing American or European Roulette.
 American Roulette sports the Zero and the Double Zero pockets while the original French or European Roulette sports only one Zero pocket.
 These pockets are green in colour and the addition or subtraction of the double zero changes the odds of the game.

 The rest of the pockets are numbered 1 – 36 and are either red or black in colour.
 The table is called the layout and with American Roulette you will find the layout on one side and the wheel on the other while in the original European version, the wheel sits in the middle of the table with the layout on either side.